RayHightower/rayhightower.github.com/source/_posts/2013-02-26-atari-pong-rubymotion-objective-c.markdown

 ####Room for Improvement
 Building the Pong game was an interesting exercise in testing the capabilities of RubyMotion.
 Having gone done the work, I can look back and see some areas where I could improve the results.
 For example:

 * Automated testing.
 These proof-of-concept exercises were done without automated testing.
 What is the best way to apply test driven development to a game?
+RubyMotion comes with a TDD framework, MacBacon.
 That would be a great subject for a future blog post.
 * Better design.
 Each exercise looks like something from the 1970s!
 How would Pong function if it was created in 2013?
 * Better collision detection.
 I'm using a built-in iOS method to detect ball collisions.
 The built-in detection works fine with the stationary walls, but not as well with the moving paddles.
 If I write a future version of Pong, I should also write a custom collision detection method.